gov-cy/staging-govcy-design-system-docs/src/components/date_input.md

 ## When not to use this component
 Do not use the date input component if users are unlikely to know the exact date of the event you’re asking about.

-If you are asking for a date that is in the near future or recent past, for example when scheduling something, you can use the ==date picker== is more appropriate.
+If you are asking for a date that is in the near future or recent past, for example when scheduling something, you can use the [date picker](../date_picker) is more appropriate.

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).